daidong/daidong.github.io/_teaching/2023-spring-2.md

 # General Information

 ## Why are we doing this?
-We want to encoraging Undergraudate students to participate research as early as possible.
+We want to encourage our Undergraudate Students to participate research as early as possible.
 So, we are looking for **Sophomore** and **Junior** students.

 ## Who are doing this?
 Faculty members in the Parallel High-Performance Computing Lab (PHPC) are doing this.